 I worked for Databranch as a bench tech for most of 1995, left for a little while, and returned to Databranch in November of 2000.

 What makes Databranch unique is the way that each of the Team members grows to depend upon one another.
 Since we can’t all “know it all”, we can call on each other to ask questions when we need to, knowing what areas of expertise we can call upon from each other.
-We even get to have an office mascot, Maddie the dog!

 I am the Senior Systems Engineer, specializing in Cisco, Microsoft and Citrix which includes phone systems, Remote Desktop Services, Business Networks, Application Delivery and Infrastructure.